-CZ19.08.01

-REQUEST: A request for conditional zoning on property located on Chestnut Lane in parcel #07147135 to allow for the development of a 34-lot age restricted single-family detached subdivision.
-STATEMENT OF CONSISTENCY AND REASONABLENESS: The Stallings Planning Board hereby finds that the proposed conditional zoning request is Consistent with the 2017 Stallings Comprehensive Land Use Plan adopted November 27, 2017 based on consistency with goals and objectives set forth in the document for the creation of development that protects existing neighborhoods.
-At their September 17, 2019 the Stallings Planning Board voted to recommend APPROVAL DENIAL of the proposed conditional zoning and stated that the, Planning Board find and determines that the rezoning is consistent with the key guiding principles, goals, and objectives of the Comprehensive Land
+TEXT AMENDMENT: CZ19.08.01 REQUEST: A request for conditional zoning on property located on Chestnut Lane in parcel #07147135 to allow for the development of a 34-lot age restricted single-family detached subdivision.
+STATEMENT OF CONSISTENCY AND REASONABLENESS: The Stallings Planning Board hereby finds that the proposed conditional zoning request is Consistent with the 2017 Stallings Comprehensive Land Use Plan adopted November 27, 2017 based on consistence with goals and objectives set forth in the document for the creation of development that protects existing neighborhoods.
+At their September 17, 2019 the Stallings Planning Board voted to recommend APPROVAL DENIAL DENIAL of the proposed conditional zoning and stated that the, Planning Board find and determines that the rezoning is consistent with the key guiding principles, goals, and objectives of the Comprehensive Land Use Plan and hereby recommends its approval.

-The statement and motion was seconded and passed $\sqrt{-0}$
+The statement and motion was seconded and passed 1-0